yhnx/cancer-risk/README.md

 # Liver Cancer Risk Detector

 This project is a web-based application designed to predict the risk of liver cancer based on several user-provided parameters.
-The application is hosted on Render.com and is accessible at [cancer/stroke risk](https://cancer-stroke-risk.onrender.com).
+The application is hosted on Render.com and is accessible [https://cancer-risk.onrender.com](https://cancer-risk.onrender.com/).
 The app employs a logistic regression model trained on a dataset from Kaggle to output a percentage risk score for liver cancer.

 ## Overview